pryv/lib-js/README.md

 #### Using a custom login button

 You will need to implement a class that instanciates an [AuthController](src/Auth/AuthController.js) object and implements a few methods.
-We will go through this guide following the Browser's [LoginButton](src/Browser/LoginButton.js) provided with this library.
+We will go through this guide using the Browser's default [Login Button](src/Browser/LoginButton.js) provided with this library as example.

 ##### Initialization

-You should provide it `authSettings` and an instance of [Service](src/Service.js) at initialization.
-As this phase might contain asynchronous calls, we like to split it between the constructor and and `async init()` function.
-In particular, you will need to instanciate an [AuthController](src/Auth/AuthController.js) object
+You should provide it `authSettings` (See [Obtain a Pryv.Connection](#within-a-webpage-with-a-login-button)) and an instance of [Service](src/Service.js) at initialization.
+As this phase might contain asynchronous calls, we like to split it between the constructor and an `async init()` function.
+In particular, you will need to instanciate an [AuthController](src/Auth/AuthController.js) object.

 ```javascript
 constructor(authSettings, service) {